H\"older continuity and dimensions of fractal Fourier series: Applications

 converge uniformly and hence represent continuous functions of $t$.

-In light of the Bateman-Chowla result it is natural to ask whether these series are H\"older continuous with some non-trivial exponent.
+In light of the Bateman-Chowla result it is natural to ask whether these series are H\"older continuous.
 Theorem \ref{thm:main} yields such a result provided a stronger form of the estimate \eqref{eq:S-mu-bound-davenport}, with a saving of a power of $x$, is available.
 Unconditionally, no such estimate is known to date.
 However, Baker and Harman \cite{baker-harman1991} showed that under the assumption of the Generalized Riemann Hypothesis one has

 for any fixed $\epsilon>0$ and uniformly in $t$.

 It is conjectured (see, e.g., (6) in \cite{balog-perelli1998}) that the exponent $3/4$ in these estimates can be replaced by $1/2$, i.e., that, for any fixed $\epsilon>0$, we have uniformly in $t$